CyrusMoreno/alpacas-r-socute/index.md

 > all rideable_type are char "docked_bike"

-Make sure that the format is correct
+Make the data is properly formatted.
 ```
 Back in Google Sheets
 Select "started_at" column